heyliceeee/ThePongGame/README.md

 # 🏓 Pong Game
-Uma recriação do clássico Pong em Python usando o módulo **turtle**, com classes separadas para organização: **Ball**, **Paddle** e **Scoreboard**.
+A recreation of the classic Pong in Python using the **turtle** module, with separate classes for organization: **Ball**, **Paddle**, and **Scoreboard**.
-O objetivo é simples: impedir que a bola passe pelo teu paddle e marcar pontos até atingir a vitória.
+The goal is simple: prevent the ball from passing your paddle and score points until you win.

 ---

-## 🎯 Objetivo
+## 🎯 Purpose
-Criar uma versão modular e orientada a objetos do jogo Pong, com animações suaves, deteção de colisões, sistema de pontuação e condição de vitória para o primeiro jogador a atingir **3 pontos**.
+Create a modular, object‑oriented version of the Pong game, featuring smooth animations, collision detection, a scoring system, and a win condition for the first player to reach **3 points**.

 ---

-## 🧩 Estrutura do Projeto
+## 🧩 Project Structure
-- **Ball** – controla o movimento da bola, rebotes e velocidade
+- **Ball** — controls ball movement, bouncing, and speed
-- **Paddle** – representa as raquetes e o seu movimento vertical
+- **Paddle** — represents the paddles and their vertical movement
-- **Scoreboard** – mostra e atualiza a pontuação, incluindo o ecrã de fim de jogo
+- **Scoreboard** — displays and updates the score, including the game‑over screen
-- **main.py** – contém o loop principal do jogo, deteção de colisões e lógica de vitória
+- **main.py** — contains the main game loop, collision detection, and win logic

 ---

-## 🚀 Funcionalidades
+## 🚀 Features
-- Movimento fluido da bola com atualização manual do ecrã (`screen.tracer(0)`)
+- Smooth ball movement using manual screen updates (`screen.tracer(0)`)
-- Rebotes nas paredes e nos paddles
+- Wall and paddle collision detection
-- Aceleração progressiva da bola após cada colisão
+- Progressive ball speed increase after each hit
-- Sistema de pontuação para ambos os jogadores
+- Scoring system for both players
-- Fim de jogo quando um jogador atinge 3 pontos
+- Game ends when a player reaches 3 points
-- Mensagem de **GAME OVER** exibida no centro do ecrã
+- **GAME OVER** message displayed at the center of the screen

 ---

-## 🎮 Controlo do Jogo
+## 🎮 Controls
-- **W** → mover paddle esquerdo para cima (raquete esquerda)
+- **W** → move left paddle up
-- **S** → mover paddle esquerdo para baixo (raquete esquerda)
+- **S** → move left paddle down
-- **Seta ↑** → mover paddle direito para cima (raquete direita)
+- **Up Arrow** → move right paddle up
-- **Seta ↓** → mover paddle direito para baixo (raquete direita)
+- **Down Arrow** → move right paddle down

 ---

-## 🧠 Conceitos Praticados
+## 🧠 Concepts Practiced
-- Programação orientada a objetos (OOP)
+- Object‑Oriented Programming (OOP)
-- Herança de classes (`Ball`, `Paddle` e `Scoreboard` herdam de `Turtle`)
+- Class inheritance (`Ball`, `Paddle`, and `Scoreboard` inherit from `Turtle`)
-- Animação com `screen.tracer()`
+- Animation with `screen.tracer()`
-- Deteção de colisões
+- Collision detection
-- Gestão de velocidade e direção
+- Speed and direction management
-- Loops de jogo
+- Game loops
-- Modularização de código
+- Code modularization